Homemade Curtains: A Complete Cost Analysis

 I also love having privacy.
 I get entirely freaked out at the thought of people seeing into my house at night.
 So curtains, particularly thick curtains that open and close easily, are important to me.

 That never happened.
-But at this point, I've researched every possible budget curtain possibility, and tried about half of them.
+But at this point, I've researched all the DIY, budget, and homemade curtain ideas, and tried about half of them.
 I have so much useless curtain knowledge that maybe, just maybe, I can be your magic curtain fairy.
 At the very least, I can lay out all your options in one nice post, and let you pick from there.

 A couple things about my curtain philosophy (because, yes, at this point I have one.)
 Curtains should be 1) thick, because privacy is a must; 2) easily operable, because I have better things to do than spend 10 minutes each morning and night drawing the drapes; 3) long, because all the interior designers in the world say curtains should be hung high and wide, and I believe them; and 4) affordable.
 All my curtain suggestions and opinions are geared at achieving these four points, so keep that in mind!